 In the light of the performed experiments, it seems clear that the Vocabulary Tree method cannot be directly applied to a mobile robotics scenario, but some strategy to reduce the number of false positives is necessary.
 In addition to reducing false positives to acceptable levels, it is necessary to accelerate the detection step in order to process images coming from the robot cameras at an acceptable rate.
-Improving the segmentation strategy, or using a technique such as the one presented in [2] could help improve the accuracy.
+Improving the segmentation strategy, or using a technique such as the one presented in [19] will surely help improve the accuracy.

 Nevertheless, we found that the Vocabulary Tree method was able to detect objects that were inevitably missed by the SIFT Object Recognition method.
-Furthermore, new and promising bag of features type approaches are currently being proposed, such as the aforementioned [11] approach, the one by [23] and specially the one by [15].
-In future work we plan to evaluate some of these methods.
+Furthermore, new and promising bag of features type approaches are currently being proposed, such as the aforementioned [20] approach, the one by [21] and specially the one by [22].
+Although we would have liked to evaluate all these new strategies here as well, time constraints make it impossible to address it now and we must leave it for future work.

-Regarding the depth segmentation, Figure 10 also shows the results for this experiment.
+Regarding the depth segmentation, Figure 10.b also shows the results for this experiment.
 Although the maximum attained recall is slightly lower than that of sliding windows, it must be noted that, at a similar level of recall, false positives are much lower.